 The elements of Samvidyoga

-balanced retreat daily schedule that gives energy (not too much, not too little)
+Balanced learning pace / daily schedule that gives energy (not too much, not too little)

-adventure – stepping out of the comfort zone
+Adventure – stepping out of the comfort zone

-compassion - caring approach to all beings
+Compassion – a caring approach to all beings

 The sparkle behind Samvidyoga is Lea Loncar.

 My first encounter with yoga was when I was 12 years old.
 In the 80s, yoga was about a spiritual journey of self-discovery, and my thirst for knowledge and spiritual experiences also led me to an early formal study of philosophy, anthropology, history of religion, psychology, dance and music – all to better understand the science of yoga.
 I have embodied a yogic lifestyle and adapted my educational and professional path to the need for both practicing and studying yoga with full intensity.

 The yoga study I have undertaken has included various styles and traditions (ashtanga, vinyasa, Integral, Sivananda, Tibetan lu jong, and therapeutic yoga), mainly in India, Bhutan, the USA and Europe.
 I have been lucky enough to study with yogis such as Swami Satchidananda, Swami Ramananda, K. Pattabhi Jois and his family, Tulku Lobsang Rimpoche and Doug Swenson, to name a few.
 My approach to yoga is influenced by Buddhist vipassana meditation, Kashmiri Shaivism, Tibetan Buddhism, modern research in neuroscience and psychology and ecological sustainability.